michaelfranzl/rpi23-gen-image/README.md

 Create an initramfs that that will be loaded during the Linux startup process. `ENABLE_INITRAMFS` will automatically get enabled if `ENABLE_CRYPTFS`=true.

 ##### `ENABLE_IFNAMES`=true
 Enable automatic assignment of predictable, stable network interface names for all local Ethernet, WLAN interfaces.
 This might create complex and long interface names.
 This parameter is only supported if the Debian release `stretch` is used.
+See: https://www.freedesktop.org/wiki/Software/systemd/PredictableNetworkInterfaceNames/

 #### Kernel, Firmware, and bootloader: